HugoGustavo/Data-Processing/README.md

-# Cloud Ecosystem Job
+# Cloud Ecosystem - Data Processing

-## A data-driven iniciative to processing data
+## A data-driven initiative to processing data
-Cloud Ecosystem Job is a framework for creating PySpark codes capable of handling data from different sources in a unified way.
+Cloud Ecosystem - Data Processing is a framework for creating PySpark codes capable of handling data from different sources in a unified way.

 - Initially developed special for Google Cloud Platform.